 Depending on what age group you’re applicants will be caring for, you may also want to require a college education.
 A formal teaching degree can help your teachers with course planning and adaptations to meet each individual child’s needs.

 As part of your interview, consider having them teach a mock class.
-Not with your students as you’ll want to complete necessary background checks before letting them near your students but invite them to walk you through a lesson to see their style.
+You don’t want to do the mock class with your students as you’ll want to complete necessary background checks before letting them near your students.
+But invite them to walk you through a lesson to see their style.

 There are many inexpensive resources out there to help you complete a background check, but you may want to do it locally and require a drug test to further ensure the safety of your students.